PADI Drysuit Diver

-Dry suits also let you dive more challenging dive sites, and extend your bottom time.
-When you have the right cold water scuba diving attire, you can stand up to the elements and take advantage of the generally better visibility offered by winter months, especially at inland dive sites such as quarries, lakes, sinkholes, caves etc. As a dry suit diver, you’re equipped to scuba dive some of the most incredible dive sites in the world’s cooler regions that are best enjoyed in a dry suit, even in warmer months.
+Dry suits also let you dive more challenging dive sites, and extend your dive season.
+When you have the right cold water scuba diving attire, you can stand up to the elements and take advantage of the generally better visibility offered by winter months—especially at inland dive sites such as quarries, lakes, sinkholes and caves etc. As a dry suit diver, you’re equipped to scuba dive some of the most incredible dive sites in the world’s cooler regions that are best enjoyed in a dry suit, even in warmer months.

-Once you have your PADI Drysuit Diver certification, not only will you have the knowledge and practice skills to dive safety in a dry suit, you will also be qualified to rent the suits, which is ideal if you do not own a dry suit yet but want to keep diving all year round.
+Once you have your PADI Drysuit Diver certification, not only will you have the knowledge and practice skills to dive safety in a drysuit, you will also be qualified to rent the suits.
+This certificate is ideal if you don’t own your own drysuit yet, as it allows you to rent a drysuit to keep you diving all year round.

-During the course you will gain the knowledge and skills to safely don, dive with, doff and store a dry suit.
+Gain the knowledge and skills to safely don, dive with, doff and store a dry-suit.
 Get introduced to the different types of suits so you can make a very informed decision if considering purchasing a dry suit.
 You learn:

 • Dry suit buoyancy control skills